elastic/kibana/docs/development/core/server/kibana.clusterclient.callasinternaluser.md

 ## ClusterClient.callAsInternalUser property

-Calls specified  with provided  on behalf of the Kibana internal user.
+Calls specified endpoint with provided clientParams on behalf of the Kibana internal user.

 <b>Signature:</b>